khalayli/SOB_public/README.md

 - An enjoyable free to play experience: The focus of the application will not be monetization and rather the fairness of algorithms and the gamer experience.

 ### Screenshots and Visuals

+** The state of the application design is now emphasizing testing.
+The modules will all be redesigned and cleaned up.

 <img width="220" alt="Screenshot 2024-04-04 at 11 37 20 PM" src="https://github.com/khalayli/SOB_public/assets/154463029/839ea867-13de-4121-8904-8b699156d6c1">